freeman-lab/gl-scene/README.md

 })
 ```

 A scene requires a list of shapes.
-It can additionally include lights and custom materials.
-We'll make a simple scene consisting of three spheres on a flat surface.
+Our scene will be three spheres on a flat surface.
 We can set an `id` for selecting later, and we specify a `position` and/or `scale`, which automatically gets turned into a `4x4` model matrix.

 ```javascript
 var icosphere = require('icosphere')